About

 Anna Posacka smiling in casual clothes standing on a beach with mountains and water in the background.

-Anna has worked with diverse organizations including National Research Council of Canada, Environment and Climate Change, Canada, Department of Fisheries and Oceans, MetroVancouver, Patagonia, Arc’teryx, REI, MEC, Raincoast Conservation Foundation and a range of national and international NGOs.
+She has worked with a wide range of partners, including the National Research Council of Canada, Environment and Climate Change Canada, Fisheries and Oceans Canada, Metro Vancouver, Patagonia, Arc’teryx, REI, MEC, Raincoast Conservation Foundation, and several national and international NGOs.

-She holds a PhD in Oceanography from the University of British Columbia and an MSc in Applied Marine Sciences from Plymouth University (UK), and is based in British Columbia, Canada.
+Anna holds a PhD in Oceanography from the University of British Columbia and an MSc in Applied Marine Science from the University of Plymouth (UK).
+She currently serves on the Ocean Program Advisory Committee at the National Research Council of Canada and the Science Advisory Panel at Mind Your Plastic.
+She is based in British Columbia.

 Explore scientific publications on ResearchGate , or connect on LinkedIn